 What is the definition of an aide?

-A person who assists in the delivery of occupational therapy, who works under direct on-site supervision of an occupational therapist or occupational therapy assistant, or both, and whose activities require an understanding of occupational therapy but do not require professional or advanced training in the basic anatomical, biological, psychological, and social sciences involved in the practice of occupational therapy.
+A person who assists in the delivery of occupational therapy, who works under direct on-site supervision of an OT or OTA, or both, and whose activities require an understanding of occupational therapy but do not require professional or advanced training in the basic anatomical, biological, psychological, and social sciences involved in the practice of occupational therapy.
 No activity listed as the practice of occupational therapy may be performed by an occupational therapy aide.

 What can an aide do?

 Duties or functions which occupational therapy aides may perform include, but are not limited to: